Name Changes for Permanent Residents and New Citizens

 Once you have determined that you will not have any repercussions with Canadian immigration or your country of citizenship, an Easy Name Change kit will be helpful.
 The requirements and process of changing your name with Canadian organisations where you hold an account or membership is the same regardless of your citizenship status.

 Our kits provide the forms you need to change your name, instructions on how to complete the form and help you through the name change process.
-Personalized kits also provide name change requests created in your name and addressed to each of your nominated companies.
+You'll receive name change notifications created in your name and addressed to each of your nominated companies.
 If any of your nominated organisations have a special name change form we also provide it.
 All you need to do is print, sign, add supporting documents where indicated and post.
-If you don’t have access to a printer you should purchase the Premium hard copy kit.
+If you don’t have access to a printer purchase the Premium hard copy kit and we'll print everything and mail it to you.

 Booking international flights